Commonly asked questions about We Make HASTE:

 Q: I’m trying to eat more sustainably but we want to go out to eat.
 How can we do both?

 A: There are restaurants that source their food locally and in more sustainable manners - by looking into the place you are going before you eat there, you can find out which restaurants in your area have sustainable practices.
 You can also carefully choose what you order at a restaurant to have a smaller carbon footprint.
 Consider picking a vegan or vegetarian option.
 Ordering less meat, particularly red meat, is an easy way to live more sustainably when you go out to eat.

 One resource is www.eatwellguide.org.
 You can enter your zip code and find sustainable restaurants and other food outlets in your area.

 Q: How can what I eat make a difference?

-A: What you eat is a huge chunk of your carbon footprint, so choosing to eat foods that have less of a carbon footprint or that are grown in a sustainable manner, really does make a difference, even when it is just one person.
-Meat, and red meats in particular, have a high carbon footprint, eliminating these, or reducing them can drastically cut your carbon footprint.
-Sticking to locally grown fruits and vegetables, whenever possible, can also make a difference because transportation is a huge part of their carbon footprint.
+A: What you eat may be half of your carbon footprint, so choosing to eat foods that have a small carbon footprint really does make a difference.
+Meat, and red meats in particular, have a high carbon footprint.
+Reducing red meat can drastically cut your carbon footprint.
+Sticking to locally grown fruits and vegetables, whenever possible, can also make a difference because transportation is a huge part of the carbon footprint of food.

 Q: How can I make a difference?
 I don’t have any extra money.

-A: Some of the ways to become more sustainable and make a difference are actually cheaper.
-Choosing what you eat, such as eating less meat and substituting with grains and produce is cheaper and has a smaller carbon footprint.
+A: Some of the ways to live more sustainably can save you money.
+Shop for in season fruits and vegetables.
+These are the items that are often the least expensive.
 Reusing products as much as possible is also an inexpensive way to reduce your impact.
 Buying from second hand stores is another inexpensive way to make a difference as well.
-Walking or riding a bicycle for short trips can also save money.
+Carpooling to work and walking or riding a bicycle for short trips can also save money.